 An integrated therapy plan follows detox and can include medications to manage symptoms of depression as well as involve behavioral therapies, like Cognitive or Dialectical Behavior Therapy.

 Depression is often underestimated or disregarded because of its invisible nature.
 In reality, it is very real, but can be diagnosed and managed with proper attention.
+The best course of action is to seek help early before symptoms spiral out of control.

 You might also be interested in: